 Urinary infections during menstruation

-Urinary infections during menstruation are quite common; therefore, it is not surprising to feel intense pain when urinating when you are "in those days".
+Urinary infections during menstruation are quite common; Therefore, it is not surprising to feel intense pain when urinating when you are “on those days.”

-Keep reading to learn about urinary infections from all sides and you can avoid them during your period.
+Keep reading to learn about urinary tract infections from all angles so you can avoid them during your period.
 The idea is to help you maintain your well-being, no matter what day of the month it is.

 Why do urinary tract infections occur during menstruation?

-Women tend to suffer more from intimate infections due to the anatomy of their lower urinary tract, with the pelvis, urethra, bladder, uterus and rectum being in a very small sector.
+Women tend to suffer more from intimate infections due to the anatomy of their lower urinary system, with the pelvis, urethra, bladder, uterus and rectum being in a very small sector.

-In addition, the female urethra is very short and its end is located inside the vagina, a place populated by bacteria that, when they move towards the bladder or urethra, are very aggressive and cause infections.
+Furthermore, the female urethra is very short and its end is located inside the vagina, a place populated by bacteria that when they move to the bladder or urethra, are very aggressive and cause infections.

-To this we add that, during menstruation, the production of estrogen and progesterone increase, also the pH is unbalanced as a result of the elimination of cellular debris and the formation of endometrial scales.
+To this we add that, during menstruation, the production of estrogen and progesterone increases, the pH also becomes unbalanced as a result of the elimination of cellular debris and the formation of endometrial scales.

 This causes the temperature and humidity to promote an ideal environment for bacteria to develop and there is a greater possibility of having infections in the vaginal region.

-The first urine infection can be a scary experience, and once you've had one, you'll definitely know when you have another.
+Your first urine infection can be a scary experience, and once you've had one, you'll definitely know when you get another one.

-Important: Seek immediate medical attention if you have a fever, chills, nausea, or vomiting.
+Important: Seek medical attention immediately if you have fever, chills, nausea, or vomiting.

 Factors that predispose to urinary infections

-There are triggering situations that increase the probability of urinary infections.
-Here I mention a few:
+There are triggering situations that increase the likelihood of urinary tract infections.
+Here I mention some:

-Doctors rely on the patient's medical history, a physical exam, and diagnostic tests.
-They ask if there is a history of health problems that cause susceptibility to any type of urinary infection, as well as the symptoms.
+Doctors rely on the patient's medical history, a physical examination, and diagnostic tests.
+They ask if there is a history of health problems that cause a propensity for any type of urinary tract infection, as well as the symptoms.

-- Urinalysis: A urine sample is obtained in a special container at the doctor's office or a laboratory.
+- Urinalysis: A sample of urine is obtained in a special container in the doctor's office or a laboratory.
 From there, the bacteria and white blood cells that the body produces to fight infections are analyzed.
-The bacteria can also be found in the urine of healthy people, so a UTI is diagnosed based on laboratory results plus symptoms.
+Bacteria can also be found in the urine of healthy people, so a urinary tract infection is diagnosed by taking lab results plus symptoms.

 - Urine culture: In some cases, a urine culture may be needed to see what type of bacteria is causing the infection.
 It is recommended when you have repeated infections or certain medical problems.